 As you dissect these lyrics, if you come across a word or phrase you’re not familiar with, look it up in a dictionary and then write it down.
 Use whatever recording system works best for you—whether it’s real flashcards, a vocab notebook, an online document, a flashcard app, etc.

-This step is vital for improving your vocabulary, so be sure to write down new words—and give yourself a daily goal, like learning four of these words a day.
+Whether you’re doing it by hand of have a program to help you, this step is vital for improving your vocabulary, so be sure to write down new words—and give yourself a daily goal, like learning four of these words a day.

 Play along using music videos